openmobilityfoundation/mobility-data-specification/README.md

 # Mobility Data Specification

-A data standard and API specification for Mobility as a Service Providers, such as Dockless Bikeshare, E-Scooters, and Shared Ride Providers who work within in the City of Los Angeles.
+A data standard and API specification for Mobility as a Service Providers, such as Dockless Bikeshare, E-Scooters, and Shared Ride Providers who work within in the City of Los Angeles and on the public right of way.

 Inspired by [GTFS](https://developers.google.com/transit/gtfs/reference/) and [GBFS](https://github.com/NABSA/gbfs).
 Specifically, the goals of MDS is to provide API and data standards for municipalities to help ingest, compare and analyze mobility as a service provider data.